 - Do you experiment with new ecommerce technologies?
 If so, how do you choose what to test and what data do you need in order to either adopt a new technology or reject it?

-We’ll address these questions and more in our May 30 discussion.
+We addressed these questions and more in our May 30 discussion.
 Our panelists have 92 years’ distribution experience between them, so they’ve seen it all.
 No matter what problem you’re tackling, this group has probably wrestled with it and can help you solve it.
-Bring your questions!

 - Stu Tisdale, SVP and Chief Experience Officer for ADI Global, a leading wholesale distributor of low-voltage security products, as well as value-added services.